Jackington6600/Arcus/index.md

 * There should be no abilities that everyone would want.
 But if they are very tempting to all players (which is still likely) they should appear late in specific classes so the player must invest to gain benefit.
 * As a rough guide, each class should have a range that almost all abilities adhere to.
 For example Arcane abilities have 100ft range where Elemental abilities have 50ft range.
 This will still vary for some specific abilities.

-<h2>Optional Rules</h2>
+<h2 id="Optional Rules">Optional Rules</h2>

-<h3>Optional Tactician Mode: </h3>
+<h3 id="Optional Tactician Mode: ">Optional Tactician Mode: </h3>

 WARNING NOT TESTED - You (the GM) may choose to have all creatures have 5AP per turn.
 This is currently untested and not necessarily balanced.
 Some boss creatures may already use this system.
 It works for bosses and not necessarily for players due to the wealth of abilities that the players have available - there may be exploitable combinations that were not considered when making the whole game a 3 AP system.

-<h2>Design Choice Explanations</h2>
+<h2 id="Design Choice Explanations">Design Choice Explanations</h2>

-<h3>The Dice</h3>
+<h3 id="The Dice">The Dice</h3>

 Why a 2d12 system?
 Using 2d12 and summing the dice gives a centre weighted distribution of results (similar to a normal/Gaussian distribution), as opposed to a d20 or d100 system that has uniform distribution.
 This probability distribution makes roll results more consistent, much more like you’d expect in real life, meaning you can put greater trust in the result of your skill checks and attack rolls.

 Why 2d12 instead of 2d10 or 1d20 or 2d20 or 4d6 or 2d6?
 The d12 is a more pleasant die to use than the d10, a single d20 gives us a uniform distribution (which we want to avoid) and prevents the use of our advantage system, 2d20 begins to make the maths a little more complex, 4d6 is more dice and more maths with little benefit, 2d6 has too little range meaning we couldn’t add 2 modifiers - or if we did they would have to be very small and this would also reduce potential character progression.